nisizaki/slack-mathjax-renderer/README.md

 * Slack Web
 * This repository downloaded or cloned to your local computer

-This extension is intended to be installed as an unpacked Chrome extension.

 ## Installation

 ### 1. Download this repository